 Enrique had only been with us a few days when we blithely left him home alone for a few hours.
 The shredded curtain and broken windowpane that we returned to clued us in that our rescued 15-pound mutt wasn’t yet feeling acclimated.
 Dogs need to feel at home, too, we realized.

 I’m happy to report that four years later, Enrique is leading a good life and hasn’t done any further damage–and, though you might find it hard to believe, we feel we ended up with the world’s sweetest pet.
 But like a toddler-proofed house, our rooms show signs that someone with four legs has the run of the place.

 Hard to believe that not so long ago, dogs lived in doghouses.
-Now that they've been fully welcomed indoors, it only makes sense to incorporate our pets' needs into the design plans.
-As Ben Bischoff of Made Architects LLC wisely points out, "You don't want to have to shoehorn a big dog bed or metal crate into a finished room.
-If you're constructing or remodeling, it makes sense to design and build places for your pet's things to go."
+Now that they’ve been fully welcomed indoors, it only makes sense to incorporate our pets’ needs into the design plans.
+As Ben Bischoff of Made Architects LLC wisely points out, “You don’t want to have to shoehorn a big dog bed or metal crate into a finished room.
+If you’re constructing or remodeling, you should design and build places for your pet’s things to go.”

 Towards that end, here are eight key things to take into consideration when setting up a quarters for man and beast:

 The practicality of a dog door depends, of course, on where you live and the size of your dog.
 But having a built-in dog door is a great boon for both dog and owner.
 Have a look at Amanda Pays and Corbin Bernsens’ dog door tucked into a corner of their laundry room.